mattwright/URLResolver.php/README.md

 - Follows [Canonical] URL &lt;link&gt; tags found in web page &lt;head&gt;
 - Aborts download quickly if content type is not an HTML page

+I am open to additional suggestions for improvement.

 ## Usage

 Resolving a URL can be as easy as: